 - Parkhotel Cochem – This 22-room family-run 3-star hotel is located about a 10 minute walk from the Cochem town center and offers a peaceful atmosphere, a garden, and modern amenities.

-- Pension Gundert – This guesthouse offers 12 rooms in a 1904 row house about 2 blocks from the Cochem train station along the Moselle River promenade.
+- Villa Cuchema – This boutique guesthouse offers 12 rooms in a 1904 row house about 2 blocks from the Cochem train station along the Moselle River promenade.
+Formerly Pension Gundert.

-- Weingut Gutsschänke Rademacher – This small 6-room guesthouse near the train station offers breakfast, free wine tasting glasses, and views of the vineyards.
+- Weingut Gutsschänke Rademacher – This small 6-room guesthouse near the train station offers breakfast, free wine tasting sessions, and views of the vineyards.

 - Weinhaus Gräfen – This 15-room guesthouse offers a buffet breakfast, modern furnishings, and is a peaceful 5 minute walk from the town center.

-Have you visited any of the towns along the Moselle River?
+Have you visited Beilstein or any of the towns along the Moselle River?
 As always, feel free to ask us any questions about our trip and we love hearing your thoughts and opinions.
-Stay tuned for our next post about Germany as we explore Burg Eltz, which is definitely a contender for our favorite German castle.
+Just leave any questions or thoughts in the Comments section below.